 Field-hunting tip

-Look in hydrothermal alteration zones in limestone country — that is the host setting where plombièrite typically forms.
+Look in hydrothermal alteration zones in limestone country, the host setting where plombièrite typically forms.
 If you start seeing calcite, apophyllite, zeolites in float, you are in the right ground.
 Field specimens usually show a platy crystals, radial aggregates, fibrous masses habit, so train your eye for that shape before scanning the outcrop.